MarconyxD/parallax-scrolling-tutorial/README.md

 ## Conclusion

 As it was possible to observe, the application of the Parallax Scrolling effect is very simple to be carried out in Unity, taking only a few minutes.
 It is a very useful mechanic that generates an extra immersiveness for the user, improving the gaming experience.

+In case there is any doubt, the Background and CameraMovement scripts for testing are available in this repository.